SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 - Receiving oxytocin to induce labor can raise your risks of shoulder dystocia.

-- Getting an epidural to reduce pain during labor can also raise risks of shoulder dystocia.
+- Getting an epidural to reduce pain during labor can also raise the risk of shoulder dystocia.

 - Having a very short or very long second stage of labor.
 This is the part of labor where a woman starts pushing to give birth.